rzr/webthing-node/docs/README.md

 * TODO: This part is not ready consider to run on regular desktop or reference hardware (RasPi)

-ARTIK 5,7 or even 10 should be able to support Mozilla-IoT's gateway which was originaly targetting RaspberryPi as reference platform and thus Raspbian OS.
+ARTIK 5,7 or even 10 should be able to support Mozilla-IoT's gateway which was originally targeting RaspberryPi as reference platform and thus Raspbian OS.

 My <a href='https://www.artik.io/modules/artik-710/'>ARTIK710</a> was shipped on Fedora-24 (